 The real question here is this: can your soil hold on to the provided moisture?
 In other words, how to improve water retention in soil in the UK?

 What is soil water retention?

 All types of soil have the ability to absorb and retain certain amounts of water.
 The retaining quality is an important factor in gardening, landscaping, and agriculture as plants depend on the moisture in the soil to grow and thrive.
-When you water your plants, some of the moisture will become a part of the underground streams or will get drained thanks to gravity.
+When you water your plants (if you are not sure whether you are doing it correctly, read our blog post on the topic), some of the moisture will become a part of the underground streams or will get drained thanks to gravity.
 What’s left of the water will get soaked up by the earth, some of the organisms living there and by your flower friends.